-Chisos Mountains Lodge accommodates more than 200 guests in stone-and-adobe cottages with terraces and private baths and in modern motel-type units.
+Chisos Mountains Lodge accommodates more than 150 guests in stoneand-adobe cottages with terraces and private baths and in modern motel-type units.
 Reservations should be made by writing to National Park Concessions, Inc., Big Bend National Park, Texas 79834.
-The lodge restaurant serves food from 7 a.m. to 8 p.m. daily.
+The lodge coffeeshop serves food from 7 a.m. to 8:30 p.m.

 Campgrounds.
 Campgrounds at the Basin, Castolon, and Rio Grande Village provide water and comfort stations.
 Electricity and fuel are not available, except that the concessioner sells charcoal.
 Ground fires are not permitted.
-Only at Rio Grande Village are there pay showers and laundry facilities for campers.
-Organized groups of 10 or more may make advance campground reservations, but families, other small parties, and individuals may not.
+At Rio Grande Village only there are pay showers and laundry facilities for campers.
+Large groups may make advance campground reservations, but families, other small parties, and individuals may not.

 A number of backcountry roadside campsites are located along the park's backcountry dirt roads.
-A free permit, available at any visitor center, is required.
-If you are interested in a primitive site, ask at a visitor center.
+A free permit, available at any ranger station, is required.
+If you are interested in a primitive site, ask at a ranger station.